About Los Angeles City Council President Herb Wesson

 Wesson chairs several committees including the Rules, Elections, Intergovernmental Relations, and Neighborhoods (REIRN) Committee, Board of Referred Powers and the Ad Hoc Committee on the 2024 Summer Olympics.
 He is the Vice Chair of the Ad Hoc Committee on Comprehensive Job Creation.
 As chair of REIRN, Wesson has facilitated the empowerment of Neighborhood Councils while finding new and innovative ways to engage the public and promote civic engagement.

 Council President Wesson has been happily married to Fabian Wesson for more than 35 years and is the proud father of four sons- Douglas, P.J., Herb III, and Justin.
-Wesson is grandfather to three grandchildren- Patrick, Maileah, and Tatiana.
+Wesson is grandfather to four grandchildren- Patrick, Maileah, Tatiana, and Lincoln.
 When Council.
 President Wesson is not spoiling his grandchildren, you can find him on the links with his wife.
 He is a graduate of Lincoln University in Pennsylvania.

 Chief of Staff, Office of Los Angeles City Councilmember Nate Holden, 1982 – 1992